 Although taking surveys isn’t rocket science, it’s good to have a few things in place before joining online survey panels, especially if you plan on doing it seriously.

 Here are some basic things to have in place before trying to find the best paying survey sites:

 - to stay organized, make sure you create a new email address specifically for registering with survey sites

 - link this email address to your PayPal account

 - when you complete surveys, get in the habit of keeping your own records.
 This will be worth its weight in gold in the event you aren’t credited properly.
 SurveyPolice offers a free survey tracker tool you can use (or taking screenshots or using a notebook works fine too!)

-Tip: Do your research – properly!
+Tip: Do your research into the best survey sites – properly!

 - before joining a site, make sure you read reviews for it.
 Don’t take one person’s word for it – read as many reviews from survey takers as you can for more reliable information

 - something amiss?
 If you see typos on a site, find broken links or something just doesn’t ‘feel’ right, move on.
 There are hundreds of survey sites out there, so never feel like you need to join a site that seems a bit off